vjcvictor/SpartaBarber/replit.md

 ## Overview
 Barbería Sparta is a full-stack appointment booking system for a Colombian barbershop.
 It allows clients to book appointments online through a multi-step flow and provides admin/barber staff with tools to manage services, schedules, appointments, and clients.
 Key features include real-time availability, WhatsApp and push notifications, and comprehensive audit logging.
 The project aims to provide a professional and efficient booking experience, enhancing customer satisfaction and streamlining barbershop operations.

+**Recent Update (Nov 15, 2025):** Complete responsive design implementation across all tables and dashboards.
+Application is now 100% mobile-friendly with no horizontal overflow on any screen size (320px-1920px).

 ## User Preferences
 Preferred communication style: Simple, everyday language.